 Tempe Junior Crew coaches are an elite group for an Arizona juniors rowing team.
 Our coaches have life-long passions for rowing and have competed and coached on multiple competitive levels.

-Lesleh Anderson Wright, Program Director / Head Coach
+Lesleh Anderson Wright- TJC Program Director

 Coach Lesleh Anderson Wright has been working with Tempe Junior Crew since 2020.
 “I started as a junior athlete in St. Catharines Canada, and I was very fortunate to be able to compete in high school as a sweep rower, a sculler, and ultimately became a National Team coxswain while still in High School.
 I made the Senior National Team in 1977 when I was in the 10th grade and continued in the seat through 1986 World Championships.